Yandex Cloud

 image

-4. Database: Enter autoru_appmetrica database name, as well as its username and password.
+4. Database: Specify the database name (autoru_appmetrica), username, and password.
 Memorize these credentials.

 image